 On this map (shaded in pink) is the whole of Minalabac

 A: That is where we went, Bagolotao.
 But there are other pebble beaches in Minalabac such as Salingogon, Hamoraon, and San Antonio to name a few that you can go to.

 Let's begin our trip!

-BUT Please take this into consideration.
-The road is quite rocky, uneven and you'll even cross mountains literally.
+TRANSPORTATION: The road is quite rocky, uneven and you'll even cross mountains literally.
 There are also areas that are "one way".
 Given the road condition, here are some tips.
 All wheeled vehicles can give it a go provided that you are a skilled professional driver.
 Sedans are not that advisable but you can risk it if you want to (may mga part na pwedeng sumayad sa ilalalim eh).
 I saw some sedans at the resort so it meant they got through the winding road.
 As of today, the safest and most advisable way to get there is to hire a jeepney but not just any jeepney.
 Hire jeepneys that have experienced and regular drivers of the place.
 That is what we did.

 Rate: Php 2,500 or less.
 We bargained the jeepney that we rented, we ended up paying Php 2,200, not bad at all.

 The Shell Milaor Station is the perfect landmark for you to turn to Minalabac road.